-I wrote it to send to scammers who send me impolite emails.
+I wrote it to send to scammers who send me rude emails.
 (I give the bad examples first in the boxes before the good advice).

-However, it might be useful for General Training students who need to write emails for Task 1.
+However, the advice is useful for General Training students who need to write emails for Task 1.

 I have a more specific General Training email lesson with the language of polite requests.

 By the end of this lesson, you will

 - better understand how to write an effective email to someone you don’t know

 - be able to make simple changes that will get a more positive response to your request.

 (This person clearly knows my name from the name of my site, but chooses not to use it).